seattleeeclub/bike_computer/README.md

 Updated Version
 ---------------
 The new / continued version will be built on the STM32F429 Discovery board.
 The board contains a full color, 320x240 display integrated into the board, so less soldering is required to built it.
-Additional hardware includes user buttons and an sdcard holder (user your favorite one, but the one from Sparkfun looks pretty good).
+Additional hardware includes user buttons and an sdcard holder (use your favorite one, but the one from Sparkfun looks pretty good).
 Although the disco board has SDIO capability, the sdcard will be controlled using SPI interface (SDIO pins consumed from LCD controller).
-Low level hardware drivers are developed using the STM Cube tool.
+Low level hardware driver files are developed using the STM Cube tool.
 Top level control uses FreeRTOS.
-Project is built using TrueStudio and auto-gen code from STMCube software.
+Project is built using TrueStudio 8.0 and auto-gen code from STCubeMX software (Version 4.22.1, Firmware Version 1.16).
 Project Location: bike_computer/source/stm32f429/cube/bike_computer
 Supporting Files/Components: same heirarchial level as "cube" folder.
-FreeRTOS and simplehsm at same level as Source
+FreeRTOS and simplehsm (menu structure) at same level as Source

 Using the Cube Tool, we need at least the following peripherals initialized:
 - User Buttons (3, configured as interrupts, with cooresponding rtos task)